 Uncertainties relating to the metapopulation structure should be specifically addressed by the assessment team.
-Teams should note the descriptions of different types of metapopulations in Section G7.
-4.7.
+Teams should note the descriptions of different types of metapopulations in Guidance to the Fisheries Certification Process Section G7.5.

 GSA2.6 Information Monitoring PI (PI 1.2.3) ▲